Workers

 tools | Tools available in this thread |

-workers | Workers available to this thread (as LLM tools) |
+skills | Octavus skills available in this thread |

 imageModel | Image generation model |